 - One had died

-There is some evidence to suggest that teens are drawn to bath salts, as the drugs are easy to find and relatively inexpensive to buy.
+There are several statistics that suggest that teens are drawn to bath salts, as the drugs are easy to find and relatively inexpensive to buy.
 Many states have enacted strict laws to ban all bath salts outright, while some have moved to ban specific ingredients included in some forms of bath salts.
-As a result of these factors, the number of people who abuse bath salts seems to be on the decline.
+As a result of these factors, statistics show those who abuse bath salts seems to be on the decline.

-Parents may discover their teens are taking bath salts when their normally placid teen becomes angry, violent or upset for no given reason.
-The teen might rant and rave, or talk to people who aren’t there, and the teen might not be responsive to basic questions.
+Parents may discover the abuse of bath salts by noticing that their teen becomes angry, violent, or upset for no given reason.
+The teen might also rant and rave, or talk to people who aren’t there.
+Lastly, the teen might not be responsive to basic questions.
 Parents who discover their teens in this state should take the teen to the emergency room, and if possible, bring along the packet the bath salts came in.
 As a study published in the Journal of the Mississippi State Medical Association makes clear, ingredients found in bath salts don’t always show up in blood or urine tests commonly given to people who are on drugs.

 Once the teen is stable and feeling more reasonable, parents can then discuss the next steps.
 These drugs can be quite addictive, and it can be hard for teens to overcome that addiction alone.
 With the help of a reputable rehab program, teens can learn to overcome their addictions and establish lives that don’t include drug use.